 The Numeracy assessment is not tied to a specific Math course, but rather it evaluates a student’s numeracy skills that have been developed over the course of their education experience.
 Grade 10 students have the ability to re-take the Graduation Numeracy Assessment to improve their proficiency score in grades 11 and 12.
 Only their best proficiency level will be included on their transcript.
 Student proficiency will be reported on a 4-point scale.

-Our school will be hosting Numeracy Assessment sessions for grade 12 students on November 2nd and two sittings for grade 10 students on November 3rd and 6th.
+Our school will be hosting Numeracy Assessment sessions for grade 10 students on January 25th and 26th.
 The majority of the assessment consists of 24 computer scored questions and two written response questions.

 Students will be using the school’s Chromebooks as they are not permitted to use their own devices for this assessments.
 The Chromebooks have been set up by our District IT Department to have secure logins and secure operating systems, as required by the Ministry of Education.

-In order to maintain appropriate physical distancing measures and comply with the Ministry of Health’s regulations at this time, we will be conducting these assessments in our Theatre.
+In order to maintain appropriate physical distancing measures and comply with the Ministry of Health’s regulations at this time, we will be conducting these assessments in our Theatre during Session 3 – starting at 12pm (noon) and finishing no later than 3pm The next two Numeracy Assessment sessions are going to be held on:

-• Tuesday, November 3rd – Grade 10 students with last names starting with A to F
+• Monday, January 25th – Grade 10 students with last names starting with O to S

-• Friday, November 6th – Grade 10 students with last names starting with G to N
+• Tuesday, January 26th – Grade 10 students with last names starting with T to Z

 Students will be physically spaced out by at least 6 feet apart and encouraged to wear a non-medical mask.